 Because of how much the EFC can vary, you need to complete the FAFSA and get a new Student Aid Report and EFC every year you are going to attend school.

-How Do I Lower My EFC?
+How Can You Lower Your EFC?

 Many people think that they can change their EFC, and get more need-based aid, by leaving out a few extra points on the FAFSA or omitting information.
 But before you start thinking about telling any lies on your FAFSA to lower your expected family contribution, it’s important to realize that the penalties if caught can include stiff fines and jail time.